Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Sadistic desire for his elder sister rapidly welled up inside Yuu.

-「Heeh, you want to get spanked by your little brother so badly?
-You acute brocon.」
+"Heeh, you want to get spanked by your little brother so badly?
+You acute brocon."

 Smack!

-「Nghh, hnn!」
+"Nghh, hnn!"

 In exchange for not using too large of a swing, Yuu spanked her while making sure that the flat part hit her perfectly.

 The moment she got spanked, Elena arched her back as far as she could.

-「You peep-loving masturbation addict!」
+"You peep-loving masturbation addict!"

 Smack!!

-「Hii, hiin!」
+"Hii, hiin!"

-「For you to want me to spray my semen all over you, or do you want to become a cumpdump or something?」
+"For you to want me to spray my semen all over you, or do you want to become a cumpdump or something?"

 Smack!!!

-「Muu, hoo!」
+"Muu, hoo!"

 Finding Elena’s reaction each time she got spanked amusing, Yuu started to enjoy it, too.

-「Wow, Yuu, so amazing!
-The same goes for your verbal abuse, but you’re pretty talented in this, aren’t you?」
+"Wow, Yuu, so amazing!
+The same goes for your verbal abuse, but you’re pretty talented in this, aren’t you?"

-「Ahaha.
-I got carried away unknowingly.」
+"Ahaha.
+I got carried away unknowingly."

-「Spanking is fine and all, but this is a rare chance, so I’d like to try a lot of different things today.
-This time…」
+"Spanking is fine and all, but this is a rare chance, so I’d like to try a lot of different things today.
+This time…"

 Once again, Sera rummaged through her large bag.